Ethan Allen (armsmaker): Cartridge pistols

 The .44 was the first lipfire revolver produced.
 It sports a six-shot cylinder.
 Similar in appearance to the center-hammer percussion revolver, the rack and pinion mechanism of the loading level is hijacked to provide a cartridge case removal plunger.
 Thus the trigger guard pivots to actuate the plunger, as the center-hammer percussion revolver used the trigger guard to ram the load into the cylinder.
 Four variants are recognized, with 'narrow' and 'common' width grips and top vs. bottom hinges on the loading gate highlighting the difference.
-Standard barrel length was a massive 8 inches long, with the breadth and heft of the Army model center hammer percussion pistols.
+The standard barrel length was a massive 8 inches long, with the breadth and heft of the Army model center hammer percussion pistols.